-- Microsoft Certified Solutions Expert: MCSE certifications come in several specializations and show that you have the skills to manage servers, data systems, storage, private clouds, networking and more, depending on which ones you successfully complete.
+- Microsoft certified solutions expert (MCSE): MCSE certifications come in several specializations and show that you have the skills to manage servers, data systems, storage, private clouds, networking and more, depending on which you complete.

-- Microsoft Certified Solution Developer: Getting the MCSD certification shows that you have what it takes to design and create apps across a wide range of Windows products.
+- Microsoft certified solutions developer (MCSD): Getting the MCSD certification shows that you have what it takes to design and create apps across a wide range of Windows products.

-As Cisco is a leading provider of infrastructure products, a certificate from this company confirms that the holder is prepared for the latest developments and best practices in networking.
+As Cisco is a leading provider of infrastructure products, a certificate from this company confirms that you’re versed in the latest developments and best practices in networking.
 The most essential are:

-- Cisco Certified Network Associate: A step up from Cisco’s entry-level certification, CCNAs can specialize in one of the following areas: cloud, collaboration, cyber operations, data center, industrial/IoT, routing and switching, security, service provider, and wireless.
+- Cisco certified network associate (CCNA): A step up from Cisco’s entry-level certification, CCNAs can specialize in one of the following areas: cloud, collaboration, cyber operations, data center, industrial/IoT, routing and switching, security, service provider and wireless.

-Hacking and cyber attacks are hot topics today, and many jobs in security and risk management are going unfilled.
+Hacking and cyberattacks are hot topics today, and many jobs in security and risk management are going unstaffed.
 The following are some of the most valuable IT certifications in this booming field.

 A professional organization devoted to IT security and governance, ISACA manages five global certification programs, including:

-- Certified Information Systems Auditor: According to the ISACA, the CISA is its cornerstone certification.
+- Certified information systems auditor: According to ISACA, the CISA is its cornerstone certification.
 As the name indicates, this exam is aimed at information systems (IS) professionals who monitor, control and assess a company’s IT or business systems.
 This certificate requires five years of professional experience in the field.

-- Certified Information Security Manager: The leading credential for information security managers, the CISM certification is designed for people who design, build and manage information security programs.
+- Certified information security manager: The leading credential for information security managers, the CISM is designed for people who design, build and manage information security programs.
 To qualify, you must have at least five years of IS experience and three years as a security manager.

-- Cybersecurity Nexus: In a time of constantly evolving cybersecurity threats, the CSX certification demonstrates that you are up-to-date on the most current security standards and risks.
+- Cybersecurity nexus (CSX): In a time of constantly evolving cybersecurity threats, the CSX certification demonstrates that you are up to date on the most current security standards and risks.

 Other valuable IT certifications for security include:

-- Certified Ethical Hacker: EC-Council offers several certification programs, and one of the most popular ones is the CEH.
-Holders of this specialize in penetration testing, which is why this IT certificate is often a prerequisite for positions like cyber forensics analyst, cybersecurity engineer and applications developer.
+- Certified ethical hacker: EC-Council offers several certification programs, and one of the most popular is the CEH.
+Holders specialize in penetration testing, which is why this IT certificate is often a prerequisite for positions like cyber forensics analyst, cybersecurity engineer and applications developer.

 Best certifications for cloud computing

-As cloud computing becomes the new normal in IT, more cloud credentials are available.
+As cloud computing becomes the new normal in IT, more cloud-related credentials pop up.
 Many of them are specific to individual vendors, including Microsoft, VMware and Amazon.
 There are also a few certifications that focus on more general practices across this fast-growing area.
 Top certifications include:

-- VMware Certified Professional 6 – Data Center Virtualization: Virtualization is the foundation of cloud computing, and VMware offers the VCP6-DCV certification in managing data center virtualization via VMware’s vSphere 6.0 and vRealize within cloud environments.
+- VMware certified professional 6 — data center virtualization (VCP6-DCV): Virtualization is the foundation of cloud computing, and VMware offers the VCP6-DCV certification in managing data center virtualization via VMware’s vSphere 6.0 and vRealize within cloud environments.

 Best management certifications

 Project management is indispensable to IT operations.
-Even if you’re tech-focused, it can be a very valuable soft skill to acquire.
-And because project management involves planning, scheduling, budgeting and execution, certification can be a key steppingstone to managerial positions.
+Even if you’re tech-focused, it can be a very valuable skill to acquire.
+And because it involves planning, scheduling, budgeting and execution, certification can be a key steppingstone to managerial positions.

-- Certified Associate in Project Management: Offered by the highly respected Project Management Institute (PMI), the CAPM is an ideal entry-level credential.
+- Certified associate in project management (CAPM): Offered by the highly respected Project Management Institute (PMI), the CAPM is an ideal entry-level management credential.

 Best help desk certifications

-- HDI certifications: Formerly called the Help Desk Institute, HDI offers certifications that range from the entry-level HDI Desktop Support Technician to the HDI Support Center Director.
-The HDI Technical Support Professional certification is particularly popular with hiring managers.
-They also offer credentials for support center analysts, team leaders and customer service representatives.
+- HDI certifications: Formerly called the Help Desk Institute, HDI offers certifications that range from the entry-level HDI desktop support technician to the HDI support center director.
+The HDI technical support professional certification is particularly popular with hiring managers.
+HDI also offers credentials for support center analysts, team leaders and customer service representatives.

-- Apple Certified Support Professional: You can demonstrate your expertise with macOS with this the ACSP certification from Apple.
+- Apple certified support professional (ACSP): You can demonstrate your expertise with macOS support essentials with this the ACSP certification from Apple.

 Best certifications in database, analytics and other data technologies